reyhanl/reyhanl/README.md

 - 🍎 I graduated from Apple Developer Academy
 - 🧑🏼‍💻 I worked at few Startup
-- 👨🏼‍🏫 I also had experience working as iOS Facilitator at an Academy
+- 👨🏼‍🏫 I also have experience working as iOS Facilitator at an Academy
 - 🦄 2023 Goals: Work at a company that change people's life

 ## Tech Stack